norbinsh/norbinsh.github.io/_posts/2018-09-28-asynchronous-python-part-1.markdown

 * Synchronous (The test covered in this post)
 * Asynchronous (using asyncio and other supporting async libraries as needed)
-* Async with a mix of threads & process pools
+* Comparison with go-lang's 'goroutines' / 'channels'

 #### What is being tested?
 ###### Note: Things may seem complicated for no good reason - It's on purpose to better see the performance differentiation.